KineticPreProcessor/KPP/docs/source/using_kpp/05_output_from_kpp.rst

    :command:`#JACOBIAN SPARSE_LU_ROW` to the KPP definition file will create the file :file:`ROOT_JacobianSP.f90` (or :file:`.F90`).

 The Jacobian of the ODE function is automatically constructed by KPP.
 KPP generates the Jacobian subroutine :code:`Jac` or :code:`JacSP` where the latter is generated when the sparse format is required.
 Using the variable species :code:`V`, the fixed species :code:`F`, and the rate coefficients :code:`RCT` as input, the subroutine calculates the Jacobian :code:`JVS`.
-The default data structures for the sparse compressed on rows Jacobian representation are shown in :ref:`table-jac` (for the case where the LU fill-in is accounted for).
+The default data structures for the sparse compressed on rows Jacobian representation (for the case where the LU fill-in is accounted for) are:

 .. _table-jac: